 DMC3 is a constellation of three high-resolution optical satellites with

 Planned for launch in 2018, EnMAP (Environmental Mapping and Analysis Program) is a German mission to deliver high-quality hyperspectral image data with a swath width of 30 km, spatial resolution of 30×30 m and an off-nadir (30°) pointing feature for fast revisit (4 days).

 The mission will offer data on a wide range of ecosystem parameters encompassing agriculture, forestry, soil and geological environments, coastal zones and inland waters.

-The HiROS optical satellite system is made up of three satellites planned to launch in 2013.
+The HiROS optical satellite system is made up of three satellites.
 It will offer 0.5 m ground resolution (PAN) and 2 m (MS), and a 12 km swath width.
 It will have a high revisit time.

 Prisma is an Earth observation system with innovative electro-optical instrumentation that combines a hyperspectral sensor with a panchromatic, medium-resolution camera.
 It has a spatial resolution of 20–30 m (hyperspectral) and 2.5–5m (PAN), and a swath width of 30–60 km.

 ESA's Proba-V is a small satellite mission to follow-on from the Vegetation instrument on the SPOT satellites.
-It is planned to launch in 2012 and will have a 300 m ground resolution and 2250 km swath width.
-It will offer better signal to noise resolution, and higher accuracy with respect to the instruments on board the SPOT satellites.
+It was launched in May 2013 and has a 300 m ground resolution and 2250 km swath width.
+It offers better signal to noise resolution, and higher accuracy with respect to the instruments on board the SPOT satellites.